University of Florida Standard Operations

 Acceptable Practices and Other Considerations

-Acceptable practices and other considerations for alternate work locations or hybrid schedules are available.
+Acceptable practices and other considerations for remote work locations or hybrid schedules are available.
 This includes information on acceptable oversight, supplies, and facilities.
-Expectations surrounding interaction and how outcomes will be measured and discussed is covered in the Alternate Work Location approval form.
+Expectations surrounding interaction and how outcomes will be measured and discussed is covered in the Remote Work Location approval form.

-University policies and standard workplace practices apply to alternate work location arrangements whether as part of the Flexibility in the Workplace or Alternate Work Location Policies, including IT policies, department call-out procedures, etc.
+University policies and standard workplace practices apply to remote work location arrangements whether as part of the Flexibility in the Workplace or Remote Work Location Policies, including IT policies, department call-out procedures, etc.

 Other Related Policies